Outsourcing your Technical Support Process: Should You or Should You Not?

 Round Two – Scaling up (or down)

-There comes a time in every technical support agent’s life when you realize you have more tickets coming in than the team can chew.
+There comes a time in every technical support agent’s life when you realise you have more tickets coming in than the team can chew.
 Or that there are just too many agents manning lines that don’t ring as often as justified.
 Now, with these scenarios, the solution is to expand your support team or downsize it accordingly.
 That generally means you need to find the right people to add to or remove from your technical support help desk, and you need to find them quick.

 Now, if you’d outsourced your technical support, you have the option to choose a vendor who can scale up, or take the shock for you on the fly.
 The vendor is the one who has to expand the support team or break it down.
 They’re the ones with the problem, not you.
 You’re removed from the decision and have been saved a lot of stress, time and money.
 And if you hadn’t outsourced it, well…you get the picture.